python/cpython/Doc/library/itertools.rst

 .. function:: batched(iterable, n)

-   Batch data from the *iterable* into lists of length *n*.
+   Batch data from the *iterable* into tuples of length *n*.
 The last batch may be shorter than *n*.

-   Loops over the input iterable and accumulates data into lists up to size *n*.
-The input is consumed lazily, just enough to fill a list.
+   Loops over the input iterable and accumulates data into tuples up to size *n*.
+The input is consumed lazily, just enough to fill a batch.
    The result is yielded as soon as the batch is full or when the input iterable is exhausted: